Weeks Estate

 The Weeks Estate is a historic country estate on U.S. Route 3 in Lancaster, New Hampshire.
 Built in 1912 for John Wingate Weeks, atop Prospect Mountain overlooking the Connecticut River, it is one of the state's best preserved early 20th-century country estates.
 It was given to the state by Weeks' children, and is now Weeks State Park.
 It features hiking trails, expansive views of the countryside from the stone observation tower, and a small museum in the main estate house.
-A small portion of property at the mountain summit was listed on the National Register of Historic Places in 1985.
+A small portion of property at the mountain summit was listed on the National Register of Historic Places in 1985, while the park as a whole was listed in 2023.

 Setting

 The former Weeks Estate occupies a 420 acre parcel south of Lancaster's town center, on the east side of Route 3.
 It consists of the entirety of Prospect Mountain, a low peak that at 2037 ft above sea level is the highest on a short ridge running east from the Connecticut River.
 Most of the park consists of woods, with cleared scenic pullouts on Route 3, and the intermittently operated Mount Prospect Ski Tow, a small ski area on the western slope of the mountain.
 A narrow auto road, about 2 mi in length, provides access from Route 3 to the summit area, where the estate buildings are located.
 There are parking pullouts at several points along the auto road, from which there are views of the Connecticut River and the White Mountains.